apereo/cas/docs/cas-server-documentation/protocol/REST-Protocol.md

 Service tickets created by the REST protocol may be issued as JWTs instead.
 See [this guide](../installation/Configure-ServiceTicket-JWT.html) to learn more.

-Support is enabled by including the following in your maven overlay:
+Support is enabled by including the following in your overlay:

 ```xml
 <dependency>